Table of Contents

 The application deadlines for upcoming semesters are as follows.

 - Final application deadline: Thursday, March 30.

-For a summarized timeline of the application season, see the documents below:
+For a summarized timeline of the application season, see the document below:

 - Why your educational needs cannot be met by majors in other departments, double majors, or interdepartmental majors.